ashiklom/pecan.book/Github-issues.md

 [ebook](http://proquestcombo.safaribooksonline.com/0-201-61622-X/223)
 through UI libraries, hardcopy on David’s bookshelf)\

-* Request should focus on “user stories”, e.g. specific use cases
+* focus on “user stories”, e.g. specific use cases
- * use cases, e.g. farm gate vs regional analysis, parameter tweaks, data access
 * Be as specific as possible,

-* Here is an example (from [Redmine issue https://ebi-forecast.igb.illinois.edu/redmine/issues/62]):
+* Here is an example:

  1. Bob is at www.mysite.edu/maps
  2.  map of the the region (based on user location, e.g. US, Asia, etc)